 In this section, we provide a thorough analysis of our techniques.
-In subsection 5.1 we describe the datasets we used.
-In subsection 5.2 we compare the SBR algorithm against standard approximation techniques (Wavelets, DCT, Histograms).
-Finally, in subsection 5.3 we compare the GetBase() algorithm against alternative base-signal constructions, while in subsection 5.4 we present an analysis of the SBR algorithm.
+In subsection 5.1 we compare the SBR algorithm against standard approximation techniques (Wavelets, DCT, Histograms).
+In subsection 5.2 we compare the GetBase() algorithm against alternative base-signal constructions, while in subsection 5.3 we present an analysis of the SBR algorithm.
+For these experiments we used the following real datasets: